-No significant trends in USGS estimates of total nitrogen, phosphorus and total suspended solids loads at the fall-line have been detected for either the Pamunkey or Mattponi rivers (Table 2).
-Plots of annual total loads generally confirm the trend results (Figure 20-22).
+No significant trends in USGS estimates of total nitrogen, phosphorus and total suspended solids loads at the fall-line have been detected for either the Pamunkey or Mattaponi rivers (Table 2).
+Plots of annual total loads generally confirm the trend results (Figure 17-19).
+Improving trends in dissolve inorganic phosphorous were detected in both of these two tributaries (Table 2).
 There were no significant trends in freshwater flow in the York River watershed (Table 3).

-A significant improving long term trend in monthly point source loads of total nitrogen coupled with a degrading trend in monthly point source total phosphorus was detected above the fall-line in the York River (Table 4).
-Both trends reflect the pattern exhibited by annual loads with the exception of a large decline in point source TP loadings from 2006 through 2010 and which reversed itself in 2011 (Figure 23B).
-The increase in total phosphorus loads in 2011 was followed by a substantial decline in 2012 (Figure 23B).
-Overall these trends have resulted in a 16.7% reduction and 16.8% increase in point source total nitrogen and total phosphorus loads above the fall-line, respectively (Table 4).
+Significant improving long term trends in monthly point source loads of total nitrogen and total phosphorus were detected above the fall-line in the York River (Table 4).
+Plots of the data indicate a more complex pattern for both loadings parameters.
+Total nitrogen showed a gradual increase from 1985 through 2000 from about 100,000 lbs/yr to just under 200,000 lbs/yr and then a decline over the next decade to around 78,000 lbs/yr after which loadings increased again and stabilized at around 120,000 lbs/yr (Figure 20A).
+The pattern for TP was similar although it was marked by an initial six year decline followed by a more precipitous decline in 2010, a rapid increase in 2011 followed by another sharp decline thereafter (Figure 20B).
+Overall these trends have resulted in an 18.2% reduction and <1% reduction in point source total nitrogen and total phosphorus loads above the fall-line, respectively (Table 4).

 Significant improving trends were detected in both total nitrogen and total phosphorus point source loadings below the fall-line in the York River(Table 4).
-The plot of annual point source total nitrogen loads, indicated a general pattern of multiple periods of marked decline varying in length of 1 to 4 years followed by longer periods of gradual increase (2 or more years; Figure 23C) with the overall result being one of a slight decrease in total nitrogen point source nitrogen loads below the fall-line of approximately 3.9% (Table

-4).
-In contrast, annual point source total phosphorus loads below the fall-line show what appear to be an asymptotic decline (Figure 23D).
+The plot of annual point source nitrogen loads, indicated a general pattern of multiple periods of marked decline varying in length of 1 to 4 years followed by longer periods of gradual increase (2 or more years; Figure 20C) with the overall result being one of a slight decrease in total nitrogen point source nitrogen loads below the fall-line of approximately 11% (Table 4).
+In contrast, annual point source total phosphorus loads below the fall-line show what appear to be an asymptotic decline (Figure 20D) with an overall long term decrease of nearly 40% (Table 4).

 Significant improving trends in both point source total nitrogen and total phosphorus loadings resulted in reductions of 84.7% and 56.3%, respectively, for these two stressors in Mobjack Bay (Table 4).
-Both annual total nitrogen and total phosphorus loadings in Mobjack Bay declined precipitously after 1992, staying relatively constant thereafter eventually declining to 0 by 2012 (Figures 24A-B).
+Both annual total nitrogen and total phosphorus loadings in Mobjack Bay declined precipitously after 1992, staying relatively constant thereafter eventually declining to 0 by 2013 (Figures 21A-B).